Boyiritushar/tutedude-assignment-4/README.md

 Since sample1.txt does not exist, the FileNotFoundError is triggered, and the message "file not found" is printed.

+and also there is a small bug in the 2nd code as the file name was "f" but in the print line i wrote file check it out , as it was try exception traceback it raise.

 Code 3: Append to a File and Read Final Content